Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Introduction

-This distinction between GS and OS is more than a notational nuance; GS and OS impose intrinsically different complexity requirements, as already evidenced by their different complexity in the multi-loop setting. \citet{lin2020near} show that multi-loop first-order methods attain an $\epsilon$-GS solution with iteration complexity $\mathcal{O}(\epsilon^{-2.5}\log^2(\tfrac{1}{\epsilon}))$, whereas attaining an $\epsilon$-OS solution requires $\mathcal{O}(\epsilon^{-3}\log^2(\tfrac{1}{\epsilon}))$ iterations.
-This disparity in complexity shows that OS and GS cannot be mixed up for smooth NC-C minimax problems.
-This raises the following question for single-loop first-order methods: \begin{enumerate}[label=(Q\arabic*)] \item \bf For single-loop first-order algorithms, is there a performance gap between the iteration complexity of finding an $\epsilon$-GS and $\epsilon$-OS? \end{enumerate} In this paper, we provide a definitive answer to \cref{q:gs-os-gap}.
+5pt \textbf{Our contributions.} This distinction between GS and OS is more than a notational nuance; GS and OS impose intrinsically different complexity requirements, as already evidenced by their different complexity in the multi-loop setting. \citet{lin2020near} show that multi-loop first-order methods attain an $\epsilon$-GS solution with iteration complexity $\mathcal{O}(\epsilon^{-2.5}\log^2(\tfrac{1}{\epsilon}))$, whereas attaining an $\epsilon$-OS solution requires $\mathcal{O}(\epsilon^{-3}\log^2(\tfrac{1}{\epsilon}))$ iterations.
+This disparity in complexity shows that OS and GS are distinct for smooth NC-C minimax problems, which raises the following question for single-loop first-order methods: \begin{enumerate}[label=(Q\arabic*)] \item \bf For single-loop first-order algorithms, is there a complexity gap between the iteration complexity of finding an $\epsilon$-GS and $\epsilon$-OS? \end{enumerate} In this paper, we provide a precise characterization addressing \cref{q:gs-os-gap}.
 We first show that for \emph{Perturbed GDA}, although it achieves an iteration complexity of $\cO(\epsilon^{-4})$ for computing an $\epsilon$-GS, its complexity degrades to $\cO(\epsilon^{-6})$ for attaining an $\epsilon$-OS.
 We further prove that these bounds are tight by constructing matching hard instances on which the algorithm indeed requires this many iterations.
-This reveals a substantial complexity gap between the two stationarity notions for \emph{Perturbed GDA}.
-In contrast, \emph{Smoothed GDA} exhibits robustness, attaining both $\epsilon$-GS and $\epsilon$-OS within $\cO(\epsilon^{-4})$ iterations.
-We also establish matching lower bounds to certify that these rates are tight.
+This establishes a tight separation between GS and OS for \emph{Perturbed GDA}.
+In contrast, \emph{Smoothed GDA} achieves the same iteration complexity under the two stationarity notions, attaining both $\epsilon$-GS and $\epsilon$-OS within $\cO(\epsilon^{-4})$ iterations.
+We also establish matching lower bounds, certifying that these rates are tight.

 These results lead to the following conceptual picture of dual perturbation and smoothing: Dual perturbation achieves an accelerated rate under the GS notion, but its complexity deteriorates under the OS notion.
-In contrast, smoothing attains the same optimal rate for both GS and OS stationarity.
+In contrast, smoothing attains the same accelerated rate for both GS and OS stationarity.
 This contrast implies that the two techniques accelerate the game stationarity through distinct mechanisms, and raises the possibility of a synergy effect of the two techniques.

-This brings our second question in this paper.
+This motivates the second question we tackle in this paper.